Who5673/coc-nasm/README.md

 OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 -->
 # coc-nasm
 __coc-nasm__ is a vim plug which can be downloaded from coc.nvim.
-It is also one of the plugin for Netwide Assembler (nasm) programing.
+It is also one of the plugin for Netwide Assembler (NASM) programing.
 In fact, Assembly Languages and Assemblers have few plugins for coding, but that does not mean we do not have any of them to support us.

 ## Install coc-nasm:
 ```